Application by a site tenant or site owner

 Notices you must attach to your application

-Under some sections of the Act, if you are applying to the Residential Tenancies List as a site owner or site tenant you must attach the relevant prescribed document.
+Under some sections of the Act, if you are applying as a site owner or site tenant you must attach the relevant prescribed document.

 - section 209, compensation or compliance – attach a copy of breach of duty notice given under section 208 of the Act